-There are dozens, even hundreds, of travel credit cards out there to pick from … but three of them are a clear cut above the rest: The *chase sapphire reserve*, *amex platinum*, and the *venture x*.
+There are dozens, even hundreds, of travel cards out there to pick from … but three of them are a clear cut above the rest: The *chase sapphire reserve*, the *amex platinum*, and the *venture x*.

-It's time to put these three titans of travel rewards under the microscope.
+After recent overhauls on both the Chase Sapphire Reserve and Amex Platinum, and a huge new welcome bonus offer on the Capital One Venture X, it's time to put these three titans of travel rewards under the microscope.
 Which card comes out on top?
 Which premium perks are most valuable?
 And could it make sense to hold more than one?

 Annual Fee Comparison

-That was no accident.
 In an interview with Thrifty Traveler when the Venture X card launched, Capital One executives didn't exactly hold back when talking about the card's annual fee.

 “Right now, there is a gap in the market as (travelers) are looking for the right travel card.
 They don't want to pay $600 for a card that has travel benefits.
 And they don't want to have to take the time to continue to track a laundry list of benefits that they have to remember to register for,” said Lauren Liss, Capital One's managing vice president of U.S. card.